 The young activists listened, and they would not disappoint.

 Over the coming weeks, the VDC produced and distributed flyers, buttons, and other materials that prominently featured LBJ’s topsy-turvy face.
-The button pictured at the top of this post is one such item.
+The button pictured below is one such item.
 It is a striking example of how the Anti-War Movement appropriated LBJ’s image and presented it in a visually arresting manner to mock and discredit his authority as president and commander in chief.
 But it is also evidence of the direct influence Mailer had on the movement.
 Not only does the button turn LBJ upside down, as Mailer had warned that activists would do, but it incorporates his famous refrain—“Hot Damn Viet Namn!”
 The button is, in this regard, an iconic symbol of the relationship between Mailer and the radical activist base of the Anti-War Movement.
 Perhaps only Allen Ginsberg had a more direct influence on the Sixties protest movement.

 But what is perhaps most remarkable about this satirical hexing is that news of the tactic made its way to the Oval Office.
 In his excellent history of the radical student movement in Berkeley, Subversives: The FBI’s War on Student Radicals, and Reagan’s Rise to Power, Seth Rosenfeld recounts how the FBI attempted to interrupt the VDC’s distribution of LBJ’s upside down portrait.
 This involved federal agents harassing the small business owner who had agreed to produce thousands of buttons like the one pictured above.
 Rosenfeld writes, “The buttons were of particular interest, according to an agent’s report, because ‘President Johnson has now become aware that his picture has been displayed in VDC demonstrations in an upside down manner.
 He is provoked about this'” (273).
 Amazingly, Mailer and the VDC had succeeded in vexing, if not hexing, the president.